SrgElephant/Schnucks-Coupon-Applier/README.md

   `python3 sca.py`

-  There should be a print statement in the terminal with a message, and an email sent if setup.
-The script must be working before CronJob Setup.
+  There should be a print statement in the terminal, and possibly an email sent depending on setup.
+If the script does not work, check all the account details are correct.

 ## CronJob Setup